tapayne88/nvim-web-devicons/README.md

+# Warning
+Nerd fonts moved some symbols with version 3.0, version 2.3 is meant for transition.
+Nvim-web-devicons will now work with only with version 2.3+

 # Nvim-web-devicons

 A `lua` fork of [vim-devicons](https://github.com/ryanoasis/vim-devicons).
 This plugin provides the same icons _as well as_ colors for each icon.